-This program leads to the Associate in Science (A.S.).
+This program leads to the Associate in Science (A.S.) degree.
 The Nursing curriculum

 is designed to prepare students for entry into practice as well as provide opportunities